aradhana-bit/nand2tetris-lab1-digital-logic-sec-D-2501010358/README.md

 ## Objective
 To understand how multiplexing and combinational logic circuits are designed and implemented using HDL and verified through simulation.

+# Session 3 — Arithmetic Logic: Half Adder and Full Adder

+## Overview

+This session focuses on the design and implementation of arithmetic circuits using Nand2Tetris HDL.
+The session introduces Half Adder and Full Adder circuits and demonstrates how binary addition is performed through sum and carry generation.

+## Topics Covered

+- Half Adder
+- Full Adder
+- Sum and Carry Generation
+- Boolean Expressions
+- Truth Tables
+- HDL Implementation
+- Carry Propagation
+- Hardware Simulation and Verification

+## Objective

+To understand how Half Adder and Full Adder circuits perform binary addition, implement them using Nand2Tetris HDL, trace carry propagation for sample inputs, and verify their functionality through hardware simulation.